madvay/android-analysis-tools/README.md

  allocs             - Allocation tracking analysis:
     parse <file>        - Parses a DDMS .alloc file
 ```

+## Building from source
+1. Clone the repository: `git clone https://github.com/madvay/android-analysis-tools.git`
+2. Build and run from the local repository: `./aapt [args]`

 ## License
 See the [LICENSE](LICENSE) and the [NOTICE](NOTICE) (per Section 4 d of the License) files.